-The best way to keep rodents out is to keep a clean and clutter-free house.
-In addition, try these steps:
+The best way to keep rodents out is to keep your home clean and clutterfree.
+Also, try these steps:

-- Seal exterior gaps with mortar. - Install weather-stripping at the bottom of basement and garage doors. - Eliminate all water and food sources around the house, including bird feeders and pet dishes. - Keep all food (pet and human) in airtight plastic, glass, or steel containers. - Get a house cat.
-A cat can help with mice but not rats.
+Eliminate all water and food sources around your apartment, including bird feeders and pet dishes.

-Rodent traps can help eliminate an infestation in your home.
-Set traps at night and check them regularly.
+- Keep all food (pet and human) in airtight plastic, glass, or steel containers. - Get a house cat.
+A cat can help with mice but not rats. - Set rodent traps at night and check them regularly.
 Otherwise, animals could learn to avoid the traps when they see other animals caught in them.